neil-unomaha/CIF_CYBR_8950/Milestone_3.md

 ### Hindrances

 One of the first obstacles was the documentation on CIFv4's [wiki page](https://github.com/csirtgadgets/cifsdk-v4-py/wiki) had some gaps in its explanations.
-CIF was largely written, and is currently maintained, by a single individual, so the gaps in documentation are understandable.
+CIF was largely written and is currently maintained, by a single individual, so the gaps in the documentation are understandable.
 The team had to troubleshoot various installation issues they encountered which is [well documented in our capstone repo of issues](https://github.com/neil-unomaha/CIF_CYBR_8950/issues/20).

 Another hurdle involved the methodology of how we were going to conduct our analysis.
 Our original analysis would have involved the following:
 * Pull a report from Palo Alto to examine the amount of blocked IPs over a seven-day period resulting from the existing, daily blocking strategy of CIF